Maximise your time in Vietnam by flying overnight to Hanoi. We’ll meet you at the airport and drive you to your hotel.

 Fly to Ho Chi Minh City, Vietnam's largest and most energetic metropolis.
 You’ll visit the History Museum, Reunification Hall and the War Remnants Museum.
 Make a stop at Notre Dame Cathedral in the heart of the city before finishing at the Central Post Office, designed and constructed by Gustav Eiffel.
 Complete your day at 2 Lam Son, Park Hyatt Saigon’s ultra-stylish martini bar.

 Swap the frenetic city for the peaceful market town of Cai Be.
 Here, you’ll board a sampan and cruise the delta region's network of waterways, bartering from the floating trade boats as you go.
-Back in Ho Chi Minh, the city’s nightlife is waiting to be explored from the back of a vintage Vespa scooter!
-Ride the busy streets, before visiting a Vietnamese coffee house and a live music club.
+Back in Ho Chi Minh, the city’s nightlife is waiting to be discovered, why not visit a Vietnamese coffee house or a live music club.

 After your late checkout, visit the Cu Chi Tunnels.
 This vast subterranean network was originally constructed by the Viet Minh in the 1940s.
 Used to great effect by the Viet Cong, it housed whole communities in its unbelievably narrow passages.
 Meet a veteran who lived in the tunnels to hear a fascinating personal account of the war.
 Next, you’ll head to the airport for your return flight home.